Take it or leave it…

 To create an account list on Sales Navigator:

-Once the account are added on your list, you will be notified when the company:
+Once the account is added to your list, you will be notified when the company:

-Linkedin will also track your targeted companies on the web and send you the blog post mentioning them.
+LinkedIn will also track your targeted companies online and send you a blog post mentioning them.

-If you click on View article you will be able to see an abstract and read the post.
+If you click View article, you can see an abstract and read the post.

-In there, you can build you account map by drag and dropping leads into several categories (Tiers 1, Tiers 2, Tiers 3).
+You can build your account map there by dragging and dropping leads into several categories (Tiers 1, Tiers 2, Tiers 3).

-Get some insight about growth, the size of the department, the hires, and job openings on Linkedin.
+On LinkedIn, you can get some insights about growth, the size of the department, the hires, and job openings.

-This is really useful to get to know your account to write super personalized sales prospecting messages.
+This is useful, to get to know your account to write super personalized sales prospecting messages.

-But to who should you send the messages?
+But to whom should you send the messages?

 Once you have selected your account list, all the people working at these companies will appear in the search results.

-Your job is now to add filters to get the right decision makers.
-Obviously, the job title filter is a great way to do that.
+Your job now is to add filters to get the right decision-makers.
+The job title filter is a great way to do that.

-Instead of trusting LinkedIn Algorithm, you yell LinkedIn the exact list of people to target.
+Instead of trusting the LinkedIn Algorithm, you provide LinkedIn with the exact list of people to target.

-When you are choosing your audience, click on List upload > Contact List or Company List
+When choosing your audience, click List Upload> Contact List or Company List.

-I explain all the process in this video!
+I’ve explained all the processes in this video!

-By running ads on the people you are prospecting, you multiply the touchpoint your prospects have with your brand and increase the chances to get a reply.
+By running ads to the people you are prospecting, you multiply the touchpoints your prospects have with your brand and increase the chances of getting a reply.

-For now, we only covered the features of Sales Navigator Core.
+For now, we’ve only covered the features of Sales Navigator Core.

-Let’s explore the functionalities of Advanced and Advanced Plus so you can see if it can benefit your business.
+Let’s explore the functionalities of Advanced and Advanced Plus so you can see if they can benefit your business.

 Sales Navigator Advanced costs $149.99/ month.
-It offers everything included in Core plus:
+It offers everything included in Core Plus and:

-If you’re using other sources of data than LinkedIn to identify accounts, this feature can really change your life.
+If you’re using other data sources than LinkedIn to identify accounts, this feature can change your life.

-Account upload allow importing CSV on Sales Navigator with account information, so LinkedIn can try to find these account into its database.
+Account uploads allow importing CSV on Sales Navigator with account information so LinkedIn can try to find these accounts in its database.

-This process can automate Account list building and allow to identify decision makers inside companies you have scraped on:
+This process can automate Account list building and allow you to identify decision-makers inside companies you have scraped on:

 If you can get the LinkedIn URL of the company page for every account, the match rate will be 100%!

-Smartlinks allow you to create PowerPoint like presentation directly from Sales Nav, send them to your prospect and track how they interact with it.
+Smart Links allow you to create PowerPoint-like presentations directly from Sales Nav, send them to your prospects, and track their interactions with them.

-Sales Navigator Advanced is built for companies with sales team between 5 and 10 people.
+Sales Navigator Advanced is built for companies with sales teams of between 5 and 10 people.

-Teamlink Extend which allow you to see if your prospects are connected to anyone in your company (not just your sales teammates).
+TeamLink Extend lets you see if your prospects are connected to anyone in your company (not just your sales teammates).

-Teamlink connections dramatically increases the number of warm introduction your Sales team can get from people working in their company.
+TeamLink connections dramatically increase the warm introductions your Sales team can get from people working in their company.

 For example, you can exclude from your Sales Navigator searches leads already present in your CRM.

-Linkedin Sales Navigator Advanced Plus allow you to be notified every time people in your CRM change jobs or companies.
+LinkedIn Sales Navigator Advanced Plus lets you be notified whenever people in your CRM change jobs or companies.

 Indeed, the search filters you use to look for leads can also be used to find candidates.